r3r4um-code/maurerit.github.io/content/post/2025/04/linux.md

 draft: false
 ---

-I finally decided to go full-time Linux.
+I finally decided to go full-time Linux again.
 I was on Windows 11 with this new laptop because, of course, your laptop will come with Windows... what other operating system is there?
 I couldn't really stand it, though, and I used it less and less after the novelty of the hardware wore off.
 This was strictly Windows' fault: its lack of customization, terrible terminal and scripting languages, stupid drives instead of mount points... and it's slow.
 So off to Linux I went.

 I wasn't sure what distro I wanted to run, so I browsed through all the big names and even downloaded an Arch ISO.
 I tried Mint, Fedora, Debian, Nobara, openSUSE, and Pop!_OS.
 I REALLY wanted Pop!_OS to work, but I couldn't get EVE Online running properly—not through Steam, not through Lutris, and not through Bottles.
 I didn't try vanilla Wine, though; maybe I should have.
 I was able to get Debian, Fedora, Nobara, and Mint to work through Steam, so they were all on the short list.
 I hate RPMs, though, due to my past before a package manager hit RedHat (my first distro years ago).
 So that left me with Debian and Mint.